PythonOT/POT/docs/source/quickstart.rst

 .. hint::

-    Examples of the use of :any:`ot.partial` are available in :
+    Examples of the use of :any:`ot.partial` are available in:

     - :any:`auto_examples/unbalanced-partial/plot_partial_wass_and_gromov`